 The Mardi Gras is not just a day, not just a festival.
-Mardi Gras is the most colourful, most insane culmination of the carnival season!
-Being all about music, parades, alcohol and self-expression,—this event is prepared really thoroughly for months in advance.
+Mardi Gras is the most colorful, most insane culmination of the carnival season!
+Being all about music, parades, and self-expression, this event is prepared really thoroughly for months in advance.

-It includes a lot of traditions, and numerous streets often have their own peculiarity to witness during Mardi Gras.
+New Orleans Mardi Gras includes a lot of traditions, and each street has its own peculiarity to show off during Mardi Gras.
 For example, coconuts and beads are extremely valuable during Mardi Gras, and some streets will organize different competitions in order for participants to get these treasures.
-The festival makes the town stop and party so hard, that every year all the eyes are turned on New Orleans.
-And although there are no rules in self-expression and drinking amounts, there are a few practical issues you need to keep in mind, such as—no ladders and no private portable toilets.
+The festival makes the town stop and party so hard that all the eyes are turned on New Orleans!